 If surgery is not an option, your doctor may use a cast or splint, or inject bone cement to help you move better and relieve pain.

 With this local treatment, a needle or probe is put into the tumor to destroy it.
 Though used more often for other types of metastasis, ablation can help if you have a problem with one or two bone tumors.

 How it works.
 Some methods of ablation use chemicals or alcohol to kill the tumor.
 Two common methods include:

 - Radiofrequency ablation (RFA).
 A needle delivers an electric current to heat the tumor.

 - Cryoablation.
 A probe is used to freeze the tumor.

 Afterward, the doctor may fill the space created by ablation with bone cement to help stabilize the bone.

 Possible side effects.
 This procedure is generally safe but may cause some temporary soreness, swelling, and bruising.

 Nerve End Ablation

 How it works.
-A specialist uses MRI scanning to target the specific area to be treated with ultrasound.
+A specialist uses imaging to target the specific area to be treated with ultrasound.
 Then, heat that's made when ultrasound penetrates the targeted tissue destroys nerve endings in the bone around the tumor.
 The destruction of nerve endings results in pain relief.